alon-albalak/alon-albalak.github.io/_pages/about.md

 ### \[05/2023\] New work on "Improving Few-shot Generalization by Exploring and Exploiting Auxiliary Data" is out!
 This work presents 2 methods of few-shot learning with auxiliary data, inspired by multi-armed bandits.
 These methods show significant improvement over multi-tasking followed by fine tuning (9% improvement).<br>
 Check out the [paper](https://arxiv.org/abs/2302.00674) and the [code](https://github.com/alon-albalak/FLAD) for more information.

+### \[05/2023\] New preprint "RWKV: Reinventing RNNs for the Transformer Era" is available!
+RWKV is a new model architecture that combines the efficient parallelizable training of Transformers with the efficient inference of RNNs.<br>
+Check out the [paper](https://arxiv.org/abs/2305.13048) and [code](https://github.com/BlinkDL/RWKV-LM) for more information.

+### \[05/2023\] Our work on "Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning" is out!
+This work demonstrates that combining Large Language Models (LLMs) with symbolic solvers makes for a strong method for solving logical problems.<br>
+Check out the [paper](http://arxiv.org/abs/2305.12295) and the [code](https://github.com/teacherpeterpan/Logic-LLM).

 ### \[05/2023\] Our work on "Modeling Utterance-level Causality in Conversations" was accepted to the Findings of ACL 2023!
 Check out the [paper](https://arxiv.org/abs/2212.10515) for more details.